codyro/almalinux.org/content/blog/2025-08-28-enabling-crb-by-default-for-almalinux10.md

 ## What is the CRB repository?

 The CRB repository is an extra collection of packages that have not been historically made available by default.
-A lot of the packages are primiarly useful for developing software, but it also includes software that is used by a number of popular packages (such as the KDE Plasma Desktop, among others) that are not needed for the core Enterprise Linux solution set.
+A lot of the packages are primarily useful for developing software, but it also includes software that is used by a number of popular packages (such as the KDE Plasma Desktop, among others) that are not needed for the core Enterprise Linux solution set.